digiltd/oh-rtd-test/REST-API.md

 "X-Atmosphere-Transport: streaming" or
 "X-Atmosphere-Transport: websocket"
 should be set as HTTP Header.
 Also for websockets, in addition you need to include the normal HTTP websocket upgrade request headers.
+Most clients take care of this for you if you specify a websockets connection, but see the _NOTE_ above for the data type requirement.

 HTTP streaming or websocket connections receive only updated objects from the openHAB server.
 The received update could either be a widget or a page object.
 If the page label or icon is not changed you will only receive a widget object, but if a label or icon is changed on the page you will additionally receive a page object.
 (For this feature the "X-Atmosphere-tracking-id" header is required).